PG-13 | | Biography, Drama

 The story of Thurgood Marshall, the crusading lawyer who would become the first African-American Supreme Court Justice, as he battles through one of his career-defining cases.

 The Constitution was not written for us.
 We know that.
 But no matter what it takes, we're going to make it work for us.
 From now on, we claim it as our own.

-In the early 1940s, Marshall gives Friedman, whose experience is in civil law, books to get him up to speed on criminal law, but none of the books focus on criminal law.
-Restatement (Second) of Torts, which is about civil law, was published in 1965.
-Two Volumes of Wigmore on Evidence, the McNaughton Revision that was published in 1961.
-Evidentiary law discussed in Wigmore applies in both criminal and civil cases, and Friedman, a trial lawyer, would already be familiar with it.
-The fourth book was Volume 308 of the United States Reports, which published all the US Supreme Court opinions for the 1939 October term.
+In the early 1940s, Marshall gives Friedman, whose experience is in civil law, books to get him up to speed on criminal law.
+However, none of the books focus on criminal law.
+The first, A Concise Restatement of Torts, Second Edition, about civil law, was published in 1965.
+The two volumes of Wigmore on Evidence are the McNaughton Revision, published in 1961.
+Evidentiary law discussed in Wigmore applies in both criminal and civil cases, so Friedman, a trial lawyer, would already be familiar with it.
+The fourth was Volume 308 of the United States Reports, which published all the US Supreme Court opinions for the 1939 October term.

 $3,000,805 (USA) (15 October 2017)

 Check out our guide to Comic-Con 2018, see what IMDb editors are watching, and more.